DeNA/Anjin/README.md

 ## How to contribute

 Open an issue or create a pull request.
 Be grateful if you could label the pull request as `enhancement`, `bug`, `chore`, and `documentation`.
 See [PR Labeler settings](.github/pr-labeler.yml) for automatically labeling from the branch name.

+The general policy for accepting new features is as follows:

+- All built-in features can be easily configured in the Unity Editor's Inspector window.
+- Avoid adding features to the `Autopilot` class as much as possible, and consider expanding it with Agents, etc.
+- Refrain from adding non-general-purpose agents.
+Consider publishing them on your blog or Gist or placing them in Samples.

+The following feature requests/ pull requests will be rejected because they go against the concept of Anjin:

+- Ability to run multiple test scenarios (AutopilotSettings) in succession.
+Use the feature to run from Play Mode tests.
+- Ability to specify "Start Scene" in AutopilotSettings.
+We recommend creating a test scenario that can be run from any Scene.

 ## How to development